Sukrit888/Sukrit888/README.md

 - 👋 Hi, I’m @Sukrit Kashyap Goswami
 - 👀 I’m interested in data analytics, data science, machine learning and artificial intelligence.
 - 🌱 I pursued my Masters in Engineering Management from Northeastern University, Boston.
-- 💞️ I’m currently doing an internship specializing in Machine Learning and Artificial Intelligence.
 - 📫 You can reach me at LinkedIn at www.linkedin.com/in/ sukrit-goswami-6bb224190